 The BPDA property inventory consists of land parcels ranging from small, unbuildable parcels best suited for use by abutters, to larger parcels and sites consisting of contiguous land parcels that are suitable for residential, mixed-use or commercial development.
 The Real Estate department conducts strategic property dispositions with the goal of maximizing public benefit generated from public land.
 We are also committed to working with the community to activate underutilized property within the BPDA portfolio.

 The BPDA conducts its property dispositions through an open, transparent, community-driven process.
-We endeavor to follow Massachusetts General Law (MGL) Chapter 30B as the guideline for our property sale process.
+We follow Massachusetts General Law (MGL) Chapter 30B as the guideline for our property sale process.
 Per Chapter 30B, we dispose of a parcel of land in one of the following ways:

 Transfer the parcel to another government agency.
 For example, we may transfer land to the Parks Department to preserve land as open space, or transfer land to the Department of Neighborhood Development to develop neighborhood infill housing.

 Directly designate unbuildable parcels with values of $35,000 and below to abutters.

-When a parcel is valued above $35,000 and there is only one qualified bidder, the BPDA may depart from 30B and directly designate these parcels.
+In very rare cases where there is only one qualified bidder, the BPDA may depart from 30B and directly designate a parcel valued over $35,000.
 In these cases, the BPDA prioritizes community feedback and will conduct a community process.

 Interested parties are encouraged to contact the BPDA Real Estate division to inquire about specific parcels in our inventory.
 The BPDA will consider inquiries received and initiate community processes as appropriate.